-- Separate Science health, disease and the development of medicines, virus life cycles, antibiotics, DNA - Combined Science health, disease and the development of medicines, DNA
+Spring term Separate Science - radioactivity and atomic models Combined Science - radioactivity and atomic models.
+Biology 2026 Separate Science - health, disease and the development of medicines, virus life cycles, antibiotics, DNA Combined Science - health, disease and the development of medicines, DNA Chemistry Separate Science - groups in the periodic table, heat energy changes in chemical reactions, and rates of reaction.

-Chemistry

-Separate Science - groups in the periodic table, heat energy changes in chemical reactions, and rates of reaction.

-• Combined Science - heat energy changes in chemical reactions and rates of reaction.

-Physics

-- Separate Science electric circuits, current, charge, resistance and power, electrical safety and static electricity. - Combined Science electric circuits, current, charge, resistance and power, and electrical safety.
+Combined Science - heat energy changes in chemical reactions and rates of reaction.
+Physics Separate Science - electric circuits, current, charge, resistance and power, electrical safety and static electricity.
+Combined Science - electric circuits, current, charge, resistance and power, and electrical safety.
+Summer term 2026 Biology Separate Science - protein synthesis, genetic variation and inheritance Combined Science - genetic variation and inheritance Chemistry Separate Science - reversible reactions and dynamic equilibrium, calculations involving masses, and chemical cells and fuels cells.
+Combined Science - calculations involving masses.
+Physics Separate Science - light and hearing, static electricity, magnetism and electromagnetic induction Combined Science - magnetism and the motor effect/electromagnetic induction.

-Biology

-- Separate Science protein synthesis, genetic variation and inheritance - Combined Science genetic variation and inheritance

-Chemistry

-- Separate Science reversible reactions and dynamic equilibrium, calculations involving masses, and chemical cells and fuels cells. - Combined Science calculations involving masses.

-Physics

-- Separate Science light and hearing, static electricity, magnetism and electromagnetic induction - Combined Science magnetism and the motor effect/electromagnetic induction.

 All of the learning in GCSE is structured around investigation which will vary in nature.
 This could be a practical investigation which pupils will have to research, plan and execute.
 It could be a collaborative presentation, poster or model which groups create and present to peers after researching a topic.
 We encourage debate and discussion where more controversial topics are being addressed.
 Peer teaching forms a large part of our teaching approach as we would like our pupils to develop into independent and confident young scientists who have competent research skills.

 Chromebooks in the laboratory will be provided to give opportunity for research in order to inform the above mentioned learning experiences.
 We also afford each pupil the opportunity to keep abreast of exciting scientific developments ensuring that we look after the scientists of tomorrow.

-Students will continue to consolidate previous knowledge from Year 9 through regular integration of past paper questions.
+Pupils will continue to consolidate previous knowledge from Year 9 through regular integration of past paper questions.
 An additional layer of deeper understanding is nurtured through the bigger pictures in science such as Chemical Changes, Forces and Fields and The Building Blocks of Life.
 Regular formative assessments are embedded to identify areas for support in learning.